LemonPi/lemonpi.github.io/about.md

 <p>Johnson Zhong</p>
 </div>

-I am the maker of this [site](/portfolio/projects/portfolio/).
+My name is Johnson (Sheng for legal) Zhong and you've stumbled upon my [site](/portfolio/projects/portfolio/)!
-As a first year engineering science student, we are developing a broad and deep foundation in the sciences.
+As a first year engineering science student, my class is developing a broad and deep foundation in the sciences.
 Simultaneously, we are learning how to apply that knowledge base to real life situations, as seen in the [evaluations](/portfolio/evaluations/).
 However, I am personally more defined by what I do above and beyond the curriculum.